ihavalyova/DiAtomic/doc/Diatomic.tex.md

 mlevels.calculate_levels(energy_subset_value=(0, 7000.), identify=0)
 ```

-The couplings file looks like this
+The file with coupling parameters looks like:
 ```yaml
 SO_WW:
 - 0.750000000000      -300.71901701285799       0